noorksangha/1800_202230_BBY28/README.md

 ## General Info
 * The name is Quan Tran.
 I like video game.
 I joined this project because ... idk
+* I don't know what my name is.
+JK.
+It's Kenneth ^^.
+I don't have much hobbies other than sarcasm and chess.
+I thought I knew why I join this program but the more I'm in it, the more I doubt myself @@.

 ## Technologies